 - Exciting things are afoot when it comes to conducting

 manipulative experiments to understanding the mechanisms

 underlying insect cold tolerance.
-Watch this space for RNA-Seq,
+We're working on RNA-Seq,

 RNAi, CRISPR/Cas9 and all sorts of other goodies!